N.K. Jemisin, The Broken Earth, Orbit.

 A last thread follows Syenite, a young orogene woman who has been educated by the Fulcrum and who is sent on a mission in a coastal town, under the orders of another orogene, much more powerful than she is and that she doesn't like.

-The second person narrative technique isn't new: you can find it in the French Nouveau Roman, in a novel by Italo Calvino, and in scifi, Charlie Stross uses it in his series Halting State.
+The second person narrative technique isn't new (see the French Nouveau Roman, If by a winternight a traveller... by Italo Calvino, and in scifi, among others, the series Halting State by Charlie Stross).
 But Jemisin uses it with a remarkable effect.
 And if there's a "You", there has to be an "I"...